Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: Background

 Part 1: Existence of mapping.

-Because the level-order traversal algorithm is deterministic and the tree’s structure is fixed (each branch node has a fixed position, left or right child of its parent), thus any binary tree can be transformed into a $K$-permurations, by a level-order traversal.
+Because the level-order traversal algorithm is deterministic and the tree's structure is fixed (each branch node has a fixed position, left or right child of its parent), any binary tree can be transformed into a $K$-permutations, by a level-order traversal.